pigeonseverywhere/cuppa/README.md

 ### A little bit of lore?
 I had previously been a user of Tomas Franzén's app *Caffeine*, but sadly maintainence for it ceased a few years ago.
-After digging around and stumbling across the `caffeinate` command, I made a dead simple menu bar app (probably my first piece of code) to use personally for a few years.
+Then, a while back I stumbled across the `caffeinate` command, and powered by curiosity about Apple development I made a dead simple menu bar app (probably my first few pieces of personal code) to use for a few years.

-After actually getting into coding, I decided to revamp this personal utility a bit and polish it up- and here we are.
+Recently I decided to revamp this personal utility a bit and polish it up- so here we are.